What is 2-1-1?

 • Families seeking services for their children, such as developmental screenings, mentoring opportunities, and after-school care

 • Seniors seeking legal assistance, benefits help, and volunteer opportunities

 • Human Resource professionals helping an employee find resources for transportation, childcare, or their aging parents

 • Teachers, clergy, and agency staff seeking help for their clients

-If you would like your organization among those in the database, please fill out our online survey here.
+If you would like your organization listed among those in the database, please visit the 2-1-1 Service Provider Tools page and click here to get started by providing us with your organization's information and contact info.
+From there, you will be contacted to receive a username and password, as well as additional information and instructions for getting started.
 Listing your services is 2-1-1 is voluntary and free for all agencies.
 Please read our Inclusion Policy and ensure appropriate approval channels at your organization are followed prior to submitting your information.

 UWCK's Role in Referrals

 - UWCK acts as a backbone agency to connect our community with the most accurate and timely information possible for service referrals.